fintechdev/gotelemetry_agent/README.md

 In order to build the Agent, you will need a working install of Go 1.5 for each of the platforms you wish to target.
 You will also require a C/C++ build environment (GCC on Linux and BSD systems, and MinGW on Windows), since many of the Agent's dependencies require building external libraries.

-The Agent takes advantage of Go 1.5's experimental [vendoring support](https://github.com/golang/go/commit/183cc0cd41f06f83cb7a2490a499e3f9101befff), which is slated to become a mainstream feature with the release of 1.6.
-It currently uses [gom](https://github.com/mattn/gom) for building a directory of vendored dependencies that are pinned to specific commits to ensure that builds are reproducible.
+The Agent uses [gom](https://github.com/mattn/gom) for building a directory of vendored dependencies that are pinned to specific commits to ensure that builds are reproducible.
+Gom is also used to build the binaries.

 If you're building for Linux, you will also need to have a working copy of Jordan Sissel's [fpm](https://github.com/jordansissel/fpm) if you want to generate DEB or RPM files.